Whether you’re a denim fanatic or just a style-conscious guy looking for sharp casual staples, there’s a lot to like about Madewell.

 Bonobos

-Bonobos is a pretty close competitor with J.Crew and Banana Republic, but it’s also a great alternative to Madewell.
+Online retailer Bonobos is a close competitor of apparel brands like J.Crew and Banana Republic, but it’s also a great alternative to Madewell.

 Urban Outfitters